codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 ###### Description

-Github repostories won't show up in the dropdown while trying to add an app into Codemagic.
+GitHub repositories won't show up in the dropdown while trying to add an app to Codemagic.

 ###### Solution
 This will be solved by disconnecting and connecting to the github integration again.